Tulip Cycle Wands What Why How Where Contact

 The creators

-Creators Luke and Tim we met at college with a shared love of cycling and architecture.
+Creators Luke and Tim met at college with a shared love of cycling and architecture.

 We want to change that.
 We set out to bring beauty and safety to our streets by planting flowers made from the city’s own waste.